novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 In fact, there was a sense of aristocracy among the Guseong family members.

-Therefore, most of the family did not understand or intend to understand the world of ordinary people.
+Therefore, most of the family did not understand or have no intention to understand the world of ordinary people.

 Moreover, they sometimes regarded people who rose from humble beginnings as merely lucky, and quite a few young members of the family viewed Lee Hyun-woo in such a way.